Darko Ostojić

 Darko Ostojić (Дарко Остојић; born 23 March 1965), known by his nickname Ogi, is a Bosnian musician and actor.

-He first found mainstream success for his portrayal of Minka and Cane Prebranac in the TV Sarajevo series Top lista nadrealista.
-Also, he was a member of a Bosnian garage rock band Zabranjeno Pušenje during late 1980s.
-Other TV roles include Složna braća and the Nadreality Show.
+He first found mainstream success for his portrayal of Minka and Cane Prebranac in the TV Sarajevo sketch comedy series Top lista nadrealista.
+Furthermore, during the late 1980s, he was a member of the garage rock band Zabranjeno Pušenje.
+His other TV roles include Složna braća and Nadreality Show.

 Early life

-Ostojić is born in Sarajevo, SR Bosnia and Herzegovina, SFR Yugoslavia (nowadays Bosnia and Herzegovina) where he finished elementary school and a gymnasium.
-His father is Kamenko Ostojić, a Yugoslav violinist.
-His mother Laura was a project designer in the wood industry.
-His younger brother Dejan is a guitarist for Sarajevo-based rock bands Letu Štuke and Skroz.
+Born in Sarajevo, SR Bosnia and Herzegovina, SFR Yugoslavia to a classical violinist father, Kamenko Ostojić, and architect mother, Laura, who worked as project manager in the wood industry, Ostojić was raised in the neighbourhood of Mejtaš with a younger brother, Dejan.

+Growing up in a family of a professional musician and thus constantly exposed to different genres of music, young Ostojić took up acoustic bass and bass guitar simultaneously to his elementary and secondary (gymnasium) education.
+Furthermore, with his father taking side jobs performing at various Yugoslav pop music / schlager music festivals, such as Opatija and Beogradsko proleće, the youngster would often be brought along to those events where he got to soak in the scene and atmosphere among professional musicians.

 Career

+Rock music

 In 1980, Ostojić and his friend Dado Džihan formed a rock band with a spiritual touch called Nirvana, later changed to Cyclone.
 A few years later, both of them joined garage rock band Zabranjeno Pušenje.

 Ostojić joined Zabranjeno Pušenje in 1987.
 He performed on their two studio albums in the 1980s; Pozdrav iz zemlje Safari (1987) and Male priče o velikoj ljubavi (1989).
 In 1990, he parted ways with the band together with other members.

+Television

 In 1988, Ostojić made his acting debut in the TV Sarajevo family television series Tragom ptice dodo directed by Timothy John Byford.
-In the next year, he starred in the second season of Top lista nadrealista.
+The following year, he joined Top lista nadrealista ahead of the show's second series.

+Classical music

-Most recently, Ostojić has been playing a double bass for the Sarajevo Philharmonic Orchestra.
-He also performend in the orchestra from 1996 to 2002.
+Most recently, Ostojić has been playing double bass for the Sarajevo Philharmonic Orchestra.
+He also performed in the orchestra from 1996 to 2002.